-3 Private-Sharing Mantras
+3 Private-sharing principles

-The results presented in the previous section clearly establish the fact that there needs to be much better privacy protection in nix installations.
-The possible solutions might lie in user education, use of new access control tools like ACLs [26], a new access control mechanism or possibly a combination of all three.
+The results presented in the previous section clearly establish the fact that there needs to be much better privacy protection in \nix installations.
+The possible solutions might lie in user education, use of new access control tools like ACLs (Grunbacher and Nuremberg, 2008), a new access control mechanism or possibly a combination of all three.
 In this section, we will concretely describe important features required for good privacy protection and try to identify possible solutions.